Aktenzeichen XY... ungelöst: History

 The creator and first presenter of the programme was Eduard Zimmermann.
+A large audience watched the show; of the first 153 unsolved crimes, viewers helped solve 82.
+One murder was solved less than a day after its television depiction.
 After the programme's 300th episode he passed the presentership onto Butz Peters, who fronted the show together with Zimmermann's daughter Sabine.
 Since 18 January 2002 Aktenzeichen XY has been presented by Rudi Cerne.

 With Aktenzeichen XY Eduard Zimmermann and ZDF succeeded in starting a TV format that had not existed worldwide until 1967.
 Although news reports had often shown photofits, an actual independent show of this type was unknown at this time.

 The idea came to Zimmermann during his work with the programme Vorsicht Falle!
 (Eng: Beware, Trap!) first broadcast in 1963, in which he warned the viewers of "Nepper, Schlepper und Bauernfänger" (Eng: Scammers, Hustlers and Conmen).
 The viewers frequently sent him information regarding descriptions of the fraudsters on the programme.
 This gave him the idea to use the medium of TV to work with the police on unsolved crimes.
 In a biographical statement Zimmerman also admitted that his motivation for both programmes was partly a personal one; he himself is a victim of fraud.

 Aktenzeichen XY was initially produced in the ZDF studios in Wiesbaden, before moving to the FSM studios in Unterföhring from 1969.
 From 15 March 1968, the Austrian public broadcaster ORF became a joint producer of Aktenzeichen XY, with a segment focusing on Austria hosted first by Thaddäus "Teddy" Podgorski (de) from 1968 until 1971, then by Peter Nidetzky from 1971 until 2002; which from 24 January 1969 was also joined by Schweizer Fernsehen (SF), with a segment focused on Switzerland hosted firstly by Werner Vetterli from 1969 until 1976, then by Konrad Toenz from 1976 until 1998, and finally Stephan Schifferer from 1998 until 2002.

 An attempt to extend Aktenzeichen XY beyond West Germany first took place on 18 July 1969, when ZDF and the Dutch public broadcaster NOS produced a joint episode featuring Dutch journalist Johan van Minnen from a studio in Enschede, with NOS providing simultaneous translations from German to Dutch.
 That project was however unsuccessful due to language barriers and was abandoned after said broadcast.
 A more successful attempt took place on 14 July 1972, when the West German branch of the American Forces Network (AFN) took part in a broadcast of Aktenzeichen XY, with simultaneous interpretation into English on AFN TV.
 The first colour episode of Aktenzeichen XY aired on ZDF on 16 January 1975.